-The Director of Student Support and Engagement or designee will serve as initial hearing officer and may offer an alleged violator an informal case resolution.
-Director of Student Support and Engagement will meet with the alleged violator to review the charges and the options available to resolve the matter.
+The Dean of Student Services/Division Operations or designee will serve as initial hearing officer and may offer an alleged violator an informal case resolution.
+Dean of Student Services/Division Operation swill meet with the alleged violator to review the charges and the options available to resolve the matter.
 Alleged violator will have 5 business days to decide which option he/she would like to utilize to resolve the charges.

-If the student neglects, refuses, or fails to attend the administrative meeting, the Director of Student Support and Engagement will make a determination based on the information available at the time.
+If the student neglects, refuses, or fails to attend the administrative meeting, the Dean of Student Services/Division Operation swill make a determination based on the information available at the time.
 Failure to attend this meeting will not presume responsibility or non-responsibility.
-If the Director of Student Support and Engagement subsequently determines that disciplinary action is warranted, the charged student will be notified in writing.
+If the Dean of Student Services/Division Operations subsequently determines that disciplinary action is warranted, the charged student will be notified in writing.
 All written notices will be sent to the student's college email and by registered mail the address of the student as it appears in the official college records.

 If alleged violator accepts responsibility for the alleged offense, the initial hearing officer will assign the sanction.
-If alleged violator does not accept responsibility for the alleged offense, the case will be referred to the Vice Chancellor for Student Affairs or designee.
+If alleged violator does not accept responsibility for the alleged offense, the case will be referred to the Vice Chancellor for Student Services and Enrollment Management or designee.
 If alleged violator does not agree with the sanctions, the alleged violator may request that the appropriate designee review the sanction(s) to determine appropriateness.
-Request for review of sanction(s) must be delivered in writing to the Vice Chancellor for Student Affairs within 5 business days of being assigned sanction(s).
-This is the only appeal available through the Informal Case Resolution Process.
+Request for review of sanction(s) must be delivered in writing to the Vice Chancellor for Student Services and Enrollment Management within 5 business days of being assigned sanction(s).
+This is the only appeal available through the Informal Case Resolution Process